 Vitamins are essential nutrients for our various bodily functions.
 They don’t provide energy like carbohydrates and fat but play an important role in various functions like immunity, digestion, and metabolism.
 They strengthen the bones, help in wound healing, improve our eyesight and help in overall growth.

 Though required in small quantities they play an important role in sustaining life and preventing the occurrence of various problems.
 We get vitamins from food, because the human body either does not produce enough of them or none at all.
 A vitamin deficiency occurs when you do not get enough of a certain vitamin.
 Vitamin deficiency can cause serious health problems.

-There are 13 essential vitamins which are broadly divided into two categories: fat soluble and water soluble.
+There are 13 essential vitamins that are broadly divided into two categories: fat-soluble and water-soluble.

 Fat-soluble vitamins are stored in the fat tissues of our bodies, as well as the liver.
 They are easier to store than water-soluble ones and can stay in the body as reserves for days, some of them for months.
 Fat-soluble vitamins are absorbed through the intestinal tract with the help of fats (lipids).
 The four fat-soluble vitamins are vitamins A, D, E, and K. Our body easily absorbs these vitamins in the presence of dietary fat.

 Fat-soluble vitamins are stored in the body’s cells and are not excreted as easily as water-soluble vitamins.
 They do not need to be consumed as often as water-soluble vitamins, although adequate amounts are needed.
 If you take too much of a fat-soluble vitamin, it could become toxic.
 A balanced diet usually provides enough fat-soluble vitamins.